suetAndTie/ClarkeErrorGrid/README.md

 # ClarkeErrorGrid
-This has the function for the Clarke Error Grid
+This repository present python code to generate Clarke Error Grids in python with `matplotlib`.

 ## Repository structure
 * All the code to generate Clarke Error Grids and assess where the data lies is located in `ClarkeErrorGrid.py`.